 Open only to students with a declared major or minor in Studio Art by special permission from the Resident Director and the Studio Art Coordinator.
+Students work on a personal project in a chosen media/technique to be approved by the professor.
+A detailed proposal and technical analysis related to the idea and progress of the project are required.
+Students engage in group discussions on their artwork with their peers and professor to refine their ongoing research and evolution of their project.
 Subject to availability and CSU IP approval.